ska-sa/katgpucbf/doc/xbgpu.networking.rst

 and the receiver will collect all the packets and reassemble the heap.

-The heaps and corresponding packet formats received by katxbgpu have already been defined and is discussed in the :ref:`fgpu-packet-format` document.
+The heaps and corresponding packet formats received by katxbgpu have already been defined and is discussed in the :ref:`channelised-voltage-data-packet-format` document.

 spead2